avarobillard/eds220-hwk4/README.md

 ### Repository structure
 ```
-eds220-hwk4
+eaton-palisades-fires-analysis
 ├── README.md
-├── hwk4-task2-false-color-ROBILLARD.ipynb # Jupyter notebook for analysis
+├── false-color.ipynb            # Jupyter notebook for false color analysis
-└── images
+├── images
-    ├── falsecolorfires.png  # Final false color map
+│   ├── falsecolorfires.png
-    └── fire.jpg             # Image used in README
+│   ├── fire.jpg
+│   └── fire_perimeters_map.png
+└── social-dimensions.ipynb     # Jupyter notebook for social dimensions analysis
 ```

 ### Data

 The data for this analysis is not housed in this repository.
-It was downloaded into a local `data/` folder listed in the `.gitignore` from the City of Los Angeles and Microsoft Planetary Computer, referenced below.
+It was downloaded into a local `data/` folder listed in the `.gitignore` from the City of Los Angeles, Microsoft Planetary Computer, and the CDC referenced below.

 ### References